JSorngard/lambert_w/README.md

 This may result in a reduction in the accuracy to less than 24 bits, but this reduction has not been quantified by the author of this crate.

-The crate is `no_std` compatible, but can optionally depend on the standard library through features for a potential performance gain.
+This crate is `no_std` compatible, but can optionally depend on the standard library through features for a potential performance gain.

 ## Examples